Albatros D.VI

 Albatros D.VI was the designation given to a prototype single-seat twin-boom pusher biplane built in 1917 in Germany.
 It was armed with a fixed 7.92 mm LMG 08/15 machine gun and a fixed 20 mm Becker Type M2 cannon.

-The aircraft's undercarriage was damaged on landing from its maiden flight in February 1918 and was never repaired, the project being abandoned in May of that year due to other projects of higher priority.
+The aircraft's undercarriage was damaged on landing during its maiden flight in February 1918 and was never repaired.
+The project was subsequently abandoned in May of that year due to other higher-priority programs.
 The 130 kW Mercedes D.IIIa engine was eventually removed for use in a different aircraft.